The “Controversial” Beauty Tricks…

-The thing is – these beauty tricks have some serious potential.
-So let’s look at the details, bust the myths, get over the over-reactions.
+The thing is—these tricks have some serious potential.
+So let’s look at the details, bust the myths, and get over the over-reactions.

-The Dodgy Beauty Tricks That Are Worth Doing
+The Controversial Beauty Tricks That Are Worth Doing

 1. Face Shaving (or “Dermaplaning“ in fancy-speak)